-To order a Limited Edition personalized, signed paperback copy with t-shirt, click here.
+To order an autographed copy of “Will Knit For Food” click here, or for a Limited Edition personalized, signed paperback copy with t-shirt, click here.